AlGepe/OmniSnippets_JS/docs/stdCustomJS/dynamicSH.rst

 .. tip::
     Remember that you can use numbers as booleans.
 Zero (0) represents ``false`` and any other number represents ``true``.

 What we have done in this example is take one calculator and effectively **divide it in two** independent versions.
-When possible try to reuse variables from one mode on the other.
+When possible try to reuse variables from one mode to the other.

 One of the coolest uses of hide/show functionality are :ref:`Magic Rows<magicRows>`, which despite the name don't really use magic, but are still